-Coping with the current anxiety around coronavirus can be difficult, especially now that we are in lockdown and isolated at home.
+Coping with the current anxiety around coronavirus can be difficult.
 It is normal to be feeling anxious, stressed, worried, sad, helpless, overwhelmed, confused or angry.
 It's OK to feel this way, everyone reacts differently to different events.
-I am still available to offer you support during this time via phone or video sessions.

 I have listed some things we can do to take back some control and practice self care –